Safety advice for travelling in Sri Lanka

 Wi-Fi is widely available in hotels, restaurants, and cafes throughout Sri Lanka, particularly in tourist areas.
 Internet speeds are generally good in urban areas but may be slower in rural regions.
 Most accommodation providers offer free Wi-Fi, and internet cafes are available in major towns and cities.
 No special VPN or apps are required for internet access.

-Mobile Phones and eSIMs in Sri Lanka
+Mobile phones and eSIMs in Sri Lanka

 International roaming can be expensive, so consider purchasing a local SIM card or eSIM for better rates.
-Local telecommunications providers like Dialog, Mobitel, and Hutch offer prepaid plans suitable for tourists. eSIM options are available from various international providers and can be purchased online before travel for convenient connectivity upon arrival.
+Local telecommunications providers like Dialogue, Mobitel, and Hutch offer prepaid plans suitable for tourists. eSIM options are available from various international providers and can be purchased online before travel for convenient connectivity upon arrival.

-Travel Adaptors and Electronics
+Travel adaptors and electronics

 Sri Lanka uses Type D, G, and M electrical outlets with 230V voltage.
 Bring a universal travel adaptor to ensure your devices can be charged.
 Consider bringing a portable power bank for day trips and ensure your electronics are compatible with the local voltage.

-What Should You Pack for a Trip to Sri Lanka?
+What should you pack for a trip to Sri Lanka?

 Planning what to pack for Sri Lanka ahead of time will ensure you're well-prepared and have taken measures for a stress-free holiday when it comes time to go.
 Here's our guide on what to pack for your holiday to Sri Lanka.

-Seasonal and Regional Packing
+Seasonal and regional packing

 Pack lightweight, breathable clothing suitable for tropical climates.
 Include a light rain jacket for monsoon seasons and warmer clothing for hill country regions where temperatures can drop significantly.
 Modest clothing is essential for religious site visits - long pants and shirts covering shoulders.
 Use a TSA-approved luggage lock and set a unique pin to keep your luggage secure.
 Add a tracking tag to keep track of your luggage location.
 These small measures can reduce the risk of potential loss or theft.